radanskoric/radanskoric.github.io/_posts/2023-11-07-should-i-add-typing-to-my-ruby-project.markdown

 There are many dimensions that make up a measure of quality software development and not all of them are along the same axis.
 As evidenced by many teams successfully using both static and dynamic languages to build high quality software, it's possible to thrive with both approaches.

-And that is why it is safe to conclude that whether you would benefit from adopting gradual typing in your Ruby project is going to depend on a number of factors, i.e. you should do a **cost** vs **benefit** analysis for your particular project with considerations of **alternative solutions**.
+And that is why it is safe to conclude that whether you would benefit from adopting gradual typing in your Ruby project is going to depend on a number of factors, i.e. you should do a **cost** vs **benefit** analysis for your particular project with considerations of [**alternative solutions**](/articles/preventing-bugs-in-ruby-tools-of-the-trade).

-I am preparing an overview of all of the libraries and tools available to Ruby projects that in some way work to prevent defects.
-Subscribe to not miss it:
+If you are enjoying my work, consider subscribing to not miss future articles:
-<script async data-uid="e83d1aa837" src="https://thoughtful-producer-2834.ck.page/e83d1aa837/index.js"></script>
+<script async data-uid="a747d9cf0d" src="https://thoughtful-producer-2834.ck.page/a747d9cf0d/index.js"></script>

 ## Evaluation {#evaluation}